-24. Safer recruitment
+23. Safer recruitment

-In order to create a safe environment for our children our school will adopt the safer recruitment procedures that help deter, reject or identify people who might abuse children, outlined in part 3 of Keeping Children Safe in Education 2023.
+In order to create a safe environment for our children our school will adopt the safer recruitment procedures that help deter, reject or identify people who might abuse children, outlined in Keeping Children Safe in Education 2024.
 These are detailed in our separate Safer Recruitment Policy.